Migration and spreading of a droplet driven by a chemical step: Introduction

 The \textit{chemical step} refers to an elementary pattern of heterogeneous substrates (particularly stripe patterned surfaces), characterized by two regions of different wettability separated by a sharp border.
 Despite its ubiquity, the behaviour of droplets on a chemical step remains poorly understood.
 Existing studies have mainly examined droplets on inclined substrates with a chemical step, with the hydrophobic region at the bottom. \citet{semprebon2016} conducted experiments on droplet sliding on a chemical step, and observed several droplet trajectories under different conditions including substrate inclination and border angle.
 Their results were coupled with contact angle hysteresis, since it is difficult to be eliminated in experiments. \citet{deconinck2017} developed an equilibrium theory to describe droplet morphology pinned at a wettability border. \citet{devic2019} derived criteria for pinning and depinning of small droplets, neglecting the normal gravity component.
 For larger droplets, their model showed that the normal force drives the droplet back towards the hydrophilic region.
 The dynamical process of a droplet sliding across a chemical step was not investigated until \citet{li2023} employed lattice Boltzmann simulations and investigated the transmission between kinetic and surface energy.
 Overall, previous studies have focused on the competing effects of the chemical step and gravity, yet droplet motion on a horizontal substrate with a chemical step has not been rigorously investigated.
-Some might expect the motion in this configuration to resemble those observed on wettability gradient surfaces \citep{berthier2012}; however, the truth remains undiscovered.